anamritraj/anandamritraj.in/src/pages/lets-create-reactjs-from-scratch-part-1.md

 The entire code for this is available on [Github](https://github.com/anamritraj/my-react/blob/master/src/render.js).

+I made a [**codepen demo**](https://codepen.io/anamritraj/pen/aPgOPj) to demonstrate how you would use this in a real world application.
 ## Endnotes
 This was really fun!
 The entire code for this is available on [Github](https://github.com/anamritraj/my-react).
 This will be a series of posts where I will incrementally add features and post about my findings.

 I would love to know what features would you want me to implement next.
 Though I have only started, I plan to make this as close to original React as possible.
 It might never be production ready but I will learn a lot.